eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 $$= \frac{1}{a_4}$$
 </p>

-The inversion of the accumulated product contains the inversions of all the elements accumulated.
+The inversion of the accumulated product is equal to the product of all the individual inverses.
 By multiplying it with the elements we don't want, those inversions are canceled out, and only the element we want remains.

 Now it can calculate the inversion of the previous accumulated product.